Xunnamius/unified-utils/packages/remark-renumber-references/README.md

 In the words of one of Markdown's creators:

 > Markdown allows you to write using an _easy-to-read_, easy-to-write _plain
-> text_ format ...
-The overriding design goal for Markdown’s formatting syntax
+> text_ format … The overriding design goal for Markdown’s formatting syntax is
-> is to _make it as readable as possible_.
+> to _make it as readable as possible_.

 What's "easy to read" is subjective.
 For those who find it bothersome or distracting reading Markdown documents containing reference links with integer